conflux-fans/conflux-scaffold/README.md

-# 🏗 Scaffold-ETH 2
+# 🏗 Conflux Scaffold

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>

+🧪 This repository modifies the repo Ethereum Scaffold ETH for Conflux ESpace.
+The main differences are as follows:

+- It updates the viem package to 1.19.10 which includes Conflux Espace Testnet as a chain definition.
+Current Scaffold-ETH-2 only has Conflux Espace.
+Conflux Espace Testnet Faucet for testfunds can be found in https://efaucet.confluxnetwork.org/.
+The RPC used by viem is https://evmtestnet.confluxrpc.org but if you find this to be
+- It adds deployment of hardhat to include Conflux Espace Testnet and Conflux Espace by adding the chains in hardhat.config.ts
+- It includes a simple example of using the scaffold components of sending conflux from one address to another.
+This demonstrates how to read and write contracts deployed on Conflux Espace Testnet

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
+This allows developers on Conflux ESpace to leverage the open-source, up-to-date toolkit for building decentralized applications (dapps).
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.